top of page

 If conditions get truly dangerous:

-• Don’t try to “wait it out” if you feel unsafe
+• Don’t try to “wait it out” if you feel unsafe.

-• It’s OK to pack up early, leave the awning, or move to sheltered accommodation
+• It’s OK to pack up early, leave the awning, or move to sheltered accommodation.

 • Your safety always comes first — not your pitch fee or gear!

-Once the weather clears:
+Once the weather clears, inspect for damage:

-• Look underneath the caravan for loose cables or debris
+- Look underneath the caravan for loose cables or debris.

 🧠 Final Thoughts